RajaGanapathyM/GoRDB/README.md

 <h2>Step-4:</h2>

 Add node definition for each node in your graph layer as dict in the format given below.
-Nodes define the table in your Relational DB
+<br>Nodes define the table in your Relational DB
-Features define the columns in your RDB table
+<br>Features define the columns in your RDB table
-Edges define the relation between on node to another and corresponding mapping keys Table connection id define the connection identifier which will be passed to query executor function query executor define the function which will be called to execute query.
+<br>Edges define the relation between on node to another and corresponding mapping keys
+<br>Table connection id define the connection identifier which will be passed to query executor function
+<br>query executor define the function which will be called to execute query.

-Here for the example shown above we have 2 nodes.
+<br>Here for the example shown above we have 2 nodes.

 ```python
 USER_node_dict={